Teaching children about credit and finances at an early age can help them to maintain healthy credit scores as they grow older.

 Early middle school is a great time to start encouraging financial learning.
 Most children this age already have some experience making small purchases on their own, and they’re usually pretty familiar with seeing adults work, handle money and pay their bills.

-You’ll also want to begin instilling a sense of responsibility in their finances, helping them understand the importance of financial goal-setting (saving up for a new bike, for instance), as well as the short-term and long-term payoffs of saving and budgeting.
-A good knowledge of how money is made and how to make more of it is also crucial at this stage.
+You’ll also want to begin instilling a sense of responsibility in them regarding their finances, helping them understand the importance of financial goal-setting (saving up for a new bike, for instance), as well as the short-term and long-term payoffs of saving and budgeting.
+Knowledge of how money is made and how to make more of it is also very important at this stage.

 Here are some concepts you’ll want to begin teaching, as well as the resources to help you do it: